-- The Sydney Living Museums internship program is only available to current students and insurance must be provided by the educational institution.
+- The Sydney Living Museums internship program is only available to current students.
 Individuals are not able to provide their own insurance for internships.
 Post graduates and other non-students are not eligible to apply for internships but are welcome to apply for volunteer roles – please visit our volunteer page and sign-up to our Volunteer Opportunities newsletter.

 How to apply

 You can apply for internship projects which are currently advertised.
 To apply, see the Current Opportunities section below.
 Click on the project that interests you and read the Project Outline.
 You must then submit the following by the relevant deadline:

 - A Letter of Interest, outlining why you are interested in the internship and why you would be best suited to the project.
 This is the main part of your application and it should address the 'project description' and 'skills required' sections of the Project Outline.